 This explains why a person with an addiction continues to drink or use, even when their life is falling apart around them.
-It also explains why an intervention is often necessary to get a person to accept treatment.
+It also explains why a professional is often necessary to get a person to accept treatment.

-None of these approaches guarantee that your loved one will agree to get help and maintain their recovery, but they let the addicted person know that you care and that treatment is available.
+Regardless of the specific consequences, it’s important to follow through on them; these repercussions might provide the motivation your loved one needs to make a change and seek treatment.
+None of these approaches guarantee that your loved one will agree to get help and maintain their recovery, but they let the addicted person know that you care, and that treatment is available.

 These professionals also have the tools necessary to know how to help people overcome their denial of addiction and realize they need help.
 A professional will guide the intervention or work with you to get your loved one into treatment.
 They are well versed in how to approach the patient and how to speak without blame or judgment in a way that will encourage the person to accept treatment.